Installation

 If you already have the repository registered and just want to pick up a new release:

-sudo apt-get update && sudo apt-get upgrade libgempba-dev
+sudo apt update && sudo apt upgrade libgempba-dev libgempba-mpi-dev

 Alternatively, download the .deb directly from the Releases page and install it manually: